100-76-Great Vocals

 Writer/Composer: Mary Chapin-Carpenter (1992)

-Count her among the very best of singer/songwriters!
+Count her among the very best of singer /songwriters!
 She captures our heart by personalizing small-town America in a first-person point of view.
-From her heralded album “Come on Come On,” she displays perfect cadence in her lower contralto delivery, and whether you consider it a Country or Folk classic, it is beautifully and poetically delivered.
-Her low dusky voice with an accompanying mournful cello touch us tearfully as she reminisces about days gone by.
-With picture perfect images, we go back to that “town in Carolina.”…So Sublime!
+From her heralded album “Come on, Come On,” she displays perfect cadence in her lower contralto delivery, and whether you consider it a Country or Folk classic, it is beautifully and poetically delivered.
+Her low dusky voice with an accompanying mournful cello touches us tearfully as she reminisces about those days gone by.
+With picture perfect images, we go back to that “town in Carolina.”
+An example, “I’m a town in Carolina / I am billboards in the fields / I’m an old truck up on cinder blocks / Missing all my wheels.”
+What can we say?
+She captivates us.
+Beautiful and…So Sublime!

 88. IT WAS A VERY GOOD YEAR (1966)